 Woke up at 12 AM and had hot Dhalia ( broken wheat porridge) and Noodles !
 With lots of prep and many instructions we started our climb!
 I decided to stick to the guide and stay in front row !
 We walked in a single file and with just head torch spreading its light!!!
 Its pitch dark and the elevation is steep and high !
 Rocky , slushy, grassy, sometimes had to cross stream, slippery – all I could see is only ground and just darkness everywhere else.
 Unlike other days , we rarely stopped for taking deep breaths !
 The team leaders goal was to reach on time and cover as much distance when it is dark !And when I turned back to check on my partners all I could see is head lamps marching !!
 We were all far from each other walking in our own Rhythms !
 I could hear the leader & guides shouting “ chalo chalo chalo”( go go go).
 Loud and Rhythmic!
 Else Deadly silence- apart from my own breath and food steps!

 And such mental blocks have never happened !
-My mind just stopped thinking , just focussed on my footsteps and breath !
-Divine, it is a sort of meditation, our mind is royally cluttered otherwise , it compartmentalises itself and does multi tasking , quiet unnecessary but thats how we have tuned it in Urban world !
+My mind just stopped thinking , just focused on my footsteps and breath !
+Divine, it is a sort of meditation, our mind is royally cluttered otherwise , it compartmentalizes itself and does multi tasking , quite unnecessary but that is how we have tuned ourselves in the so called Urban world !